sangam9170/Job-Integrator-System/README.md

 Job-Integrator-System/
 │
 ├── app/
-│ ├── main.py # Streamlit application entry point
+│ ├── main.py
-│ ├── cli.py # CLI-based job fetcher
+│ ├── cli.py
 │ │
 │ ├── scrapers/
+│ │ ├── internshala.py
-│ │ └── internshala.py # Internshala scraper
+│ │ └── indeed.py
 │ │
 │ ├── services/
-│ │ └── aggregator.py # Data aggregation logic
+│ │ └── aggregator.py
 │ │
 │ └── utils/
-│ └── excel_export.py # Excel export utility
+│ └── excel_export.py
 │
-├── data/ # Generated files (ignored in git)
+├── data/
-├── requirements.txt # Project dependencies
+├── requirements.txt
 ├── .gitignore
 └── README.md

-yaml
-Copy code

 ---

 ## ⚙️ How It Works

 1. User enters a **job keyword** in the Streamlit interface
-2. The application scrapes internship listings from Internshala
+2. The application scrapes internship
 3. Results are processed using Pandas and shown in the UI
 4. Users can download the results as an Excel file
 5. The app runs smoothly both **locally** and **on the cloud**